Rendaw/continuations/readme.md

 hi 2
 ```

-# Usage
+# Programming with coroutines

 Make suspendable methods by adding `throws SuspendExecution` to the signature.
 Suspendable methods can be called from other suspendable methods.
 Don't catch `SuspendExecution` explicitly (catching a less specific exception class such as `Exception` or `Throwable` is fine).

+Start a coroutine by creating a `Coroutine` with a suspendable method as a starting point and call `run` to start it and block until it suspends.
+Suspended coroutines can be restarted with `run`.

+# Running your code

 Classes and methods that can be suspended need to be instrumented.
 This can either be done with a Java agent at runtime, as each class is loaded, or at compile time with an instrumentation step.

-Compile time instrumentation is simpler since it has fewer moving parts and you can troubleshoot any assembly issues before distribution.
+**Compile time** instrumentation is simpler since it has fewer moving parts and you can troubleshoot any assembly issues before distribution.
+It also may improve startup times slightly.

-Runtime instrumentation is more flexible - it can deal with code hotswaps and non-Maven build environments (like IDE incremental compilation), but you need to pass the agent as a JVM argument whenever you execute the code.
+**Runtime instrumentation** is more flexible - it can deal with code hotswaps and Maven build environments that can't use the Ant instrumentation task, but you need to pass the agent as a JVM argument whenever you execute the code.

-When distributing libraries, compile-time instrument your classes before packaging.
+Compile and runtime instrumentation can be mixed, so you can use preinstrumented classes with the runtime agent.

+I suggest compile-time libraries you are distributing since it makes downstream compile time instrumentation simpler.

-## Compile time instrumentation
+## Compile-time instrumentation

-#### In a single module project
+Compile-time instrumentation uses an Ant Task to modify the class files.
 Add the following to your `pom.xml`:

 ```
 <plugin>